-$$R{c,s,t} = \frac{ROB{c,s,t}}{EMP{c,s,t}} \tag{2}$$
+$$R{c,s,t} = \frac{ROB{c,s,t}}{EMP{c,s,1995}} \tag{2}$$

-Where $ROB{c,s,t}$ is the total stock of industrial robots, and $EMP{c,s,t}$ is employment (in thousands of workers) in sector s, country c, and year t.
+where $ROB{c,s,t}$ is the total stock of industrial robots, and $EMP{c,s,1995}$ is employment (in thousands of workers) in sector s, country c, and year t.
 We use this definition and the sector-occupation mapping (see equation (1)) to map robot exposure to individual workers (for details, see Technical details in Appendix C).
+We use employment levels from 1995 - i.e., before our study period - as denominators.
+This ensures that changes over time result only from changes in the number of robots, and are independent of changes in employment (which could be endogenous to robot exposure).

-To estimate the causal effects of robot adoption, we instrument robot exposure.
-11 We generalise the "technology frontier" instrument previously applied by Acemoglu and Restrepo (2019) and Dauth et al. (2021).
-We instrument the robot exposure in sector s, country c, and year t with the average robot exposure in advanced economies.
-12 For each of the 11 Western European countries in our sample, we use average robot exposure from other countries.
-This average robot exposure is computed from the 10 European countries for which we have robot data, omitting the country
+To estimate the causal effects of robot adoption, we generalise the "technology frontier" instrument previously applied by Acemoglu and Restrepo (2019) and Dauth et al. (2021).13 We instrument the robot exposure in sector s, country c, and year t with the average robot exposure in most advanced European economies.
+For each of the 11 Western European countries in our sample, we use average robot exposure from other countries.
+This average robot exposure is computed from the 10 European countries for which we have robot data, omitting the country for which the instrument is computed.
+14 For each of five Eastern European countries in our sample, we instrument robot exposure with the average robot exposure in the 11 Western European countries for which robot data are available.

-10 We have to exclude workers transitioning from employment into inactivity and from inactivity into unemployment because the EU-LFS data do not include information about the last occupation or sector of employment of inactive individuals.
+12 We have to exclude workers transitioning from employment into inactivity and from inactivity into unemployment because the EU-LFS data do not include information about the last occupation or sector of employment of inactive individuals.

-11 Robot exposure could be endogenous to labour market outcomes if, for instance, firms invest in industrial robots in response to worker shortages, and thus to increases in the relative price of labour with respect to capital.
+13 Robot exposure could be endogenous to labour market outcomes if, for instance, firms invest in industrial robots in response to worker shortages, and thus to increases in the relative price of labour with respect to capital.